 Being overweight or obese can increase the risk of chronic conditions like heart disease, while new studies have shown it can also increase the risk of becoming seriously ill from Covid-19.

-Above all, a healthy mindset is vital.
+Don't believe all the weight loss myths out there, the key is to keep a healthy mindset.
 Here, Dr Menon shares 5 key things to remember when thinking about sustainable weight loss or maintaining a healthy weight.

 The body mass index (BMI) tool will give you a rough idea of a healthy weight for you.
 ‘It’s a guide, not a rule, and there may be reasons for being overweight despite being healthy,’ says Dr Menon.
 That said, it’s currently the measure favoured by the medical community.